ANG13T/DroneXtract/README.md

 ```

 ## Configuration
 There are a set of environment variables utilized in DroneXtract.
-In order to tailor the values to your specific drone / investigation scenario, you can go to the `env.txt` file and adjust the following values:
+In order to tailor the values to your specific drone / investigation scenario, you can go to the `.env` file and adjust the following values:

-### Environment Variables
-All environment variables can be found and modified in the `.env` file

-`TELEMETRY_VIS_DOWNSAMPLE`

-`FLIGHT_MAP_DOWNSAMPLE`

-`ANALYSIS_DOWNSAMPLE`

-`ANALYSIS_MAX_VARIANCE`
+`TELEMETRY_VIS_DOWNSAMPLE` downsampling number for values to be used for telemetry visualization

+`FLIGHT_MAP_DOWNSAMPLE` downsampling number for values to be used for flight path mapping

+`ANALYSIS_DOWNSAMPLE` downsampling number for values to be used for integrity analysis

+`ANALYSIS_MAX_VARIANCE` maximum variance allowed between max and min value for analysis values

 ## Learning and Resources
+To learn more about DJI drone digital forensics and the features of DroneXtract, refer to this article.

 ## Contributing
+DroneXtract is open to any contributions.
+Please fork the repository and make a pull request with the features or fixes you want to be implemented.

 ### Testing
+DroneXtract contains testing files for all four suites.
 An example command set for testing the steganography suite
 ```bash
 $ cd steganography
 $ go test
 ```
-Example files and output directory
+Example files for testing are included in the `test-data` directory.
+If a specific test case includes an output such as a file or image, it will be stored within the `output` directory.
+There are already some files contained in the `output` for reference purposes.

 ## Upcoming
 - DUML parser for firmware integrity checking
-- FLIGHT LOG TXT parsing
+- DJI Flight Log TXT parsing for the parsing suite
-- GEOJSON parsing output for SRT files
+- GEOJSON parsing output for SRT files in the steganography suite

 ## Support
-- donations
-- github
+If you enjoyed DroneXtract, please consider [donating](https://cash.app/$G4LXY) in order to fund my future projects.
+To check out my other works, visit my [GitHub profile](https://github.com/ANG13T).